stefmolin/data-morph/docs/custom_datasets.rst

 ---------------

 Below are some ways to create an original starter dataset.
-Each method will will yield some (x, y) values in web browser coordinates.
+Each method will yield some (x, y) points, which may be in web browser coordinates or Cartesian coordinates.
 Save these to a text file called ``points.txt`` for processing in the :ref:`next step <custom_datasets:create a csv file in cartesian coordinates>`.

 .. note::